Skip to content

 kuke c <resource> [NAME] [flags] # alias

-Resources: realm, space, stack, cell, container.
-Each subcommand also has a short alias (r, sp, st, ce, co).
+Resources: realm, space, stack, cell, blueprint, config, secret, registry-credential.
+Each subcommand also has a short alias (r, sp, st, ce, bp, cfg, secret has none, and registry-credential has registry-cred/regcred).

 kuke create realm